ThisIsMyGithubRepo/ThisIsMyGithubRepo.github.io/_pages/bernoulli-principle.md

 date: 2025-12-26 13:00:00 -0000
 categories: Bernoulli Fluids Explainer

+# The Bernoulli Principle

 ## What People Think
 Most people believe the Bernoulli Principle says:

 * All fast moving fluids have low pressure.
 * Any fast moving fluid must have a lower pressure than a slower moving fluid.

-In other words, it's a common misunderstanding to think that the Bernoulli Principle allows us to directly compare the pressures of two different fluid flows.
+In other words, it's a common misunderstanding to think that the Bernoulli Principle allows us to compare the pressures of two different fluid flows.

-## What Does Bernoulli Actually Tell Us?
+## TL;DR; What Does Bernoulli Actually Tell Us?

-Bernoulli only tells us what's happening in a single, undisturbed, stream of fluid (a *streamline*).
+Bernoulli only tells us what's happening in a single, undistrurbed, stream of fluid (a *streamline*).

 Within such a streamline:
 * Where the flow speeds up, we should expect to find lower pressure compared to where *that same flow* is slower.

-The streamline must meet a bunch of conditions (basically, energy can't be added or subtracted) because what's really happening is the that conservation of energy (the first law of thermodynamics).
+The streamline must meet a bunch of conditions (basically, energy can't be added or subtracted) because what's really happening is the that conservation of energy (The first law of thermodynamics).
 In qualified flows, Bernoulli is just telling us that pressure energy is being converted into velocity, or vise-versa, but ultimatly equalling the same total energy.
-It's a correlation.

 ## Bernoulli isn't a Force, and it isn't Causal.
 Common expressions of the Bernoulli Principle reverse the relationship between pressure and velocity, making people think that high velocity *causes* low pressure.